 - Significant contributions to the IT industry in the U.S. and

-- Some exemplary recognition for their achievements by diginitries the fields, among other requirements.
+- Some exemplary recognition for their achievements in their respective field, among other requirements.

 Software engineers with EB-2 NIW green cards working in the U.S., work in diverse projects, from advanced cybersecurity techniques to computer-assisted engineering and mathematics simulation models.